AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 - "Information hiding": Modules should hide complexity in them rather than pass them to whoever's using them through the interface. e.g., things like retry logic.
 - "Temporal Decomposition:" the bad design approach of designing code structure based on execution order.
 - Make classes general purpose.
 An interface should be general enough to support multiple uses.
-	- Ask yourself: What's the smallest / simplest interface I could create
+	- Ask yourself: What's the smallest / simplest interface I could create?
+- Design red flags:
+	- Layers of abstraction that don't line up.
+	- Pass-through methods.
+	- Using decorators (an object extends another object to extend its

 - Much more important for code to be READABLE than easily writable.